The definition of the word ‘fetch’ is simple:

 Look at the image below of shallow water on a beach.

-The breeze is coming from the right of the picture.
+The breeze is coming towards.

 Now imagine that you are an ant on a tiny twig of a vessel, bouncing around on these ripples.
 You are a conscientious ant and checked the forecast before embarking and it promised steady light winds.
 And yet suddenly the importance of fetch becomes apparent.